INDEPENDENT

 Small hotels, OTAs and strategies for survival.

-Much has been said and written in the last months about a report, by Dr. Chris Anderson, of the Cornell University School of Hotel Administration, entitled "Search, OTAs and Online Booking: An Expanded Analysis."
+Back in 2012, there was a lot said and written about a report, by Dr. Chris Anderson, of the Cornell University School of Hotel Administration, entitled "Search, OTAs and Online Booking: An Expanded Analysis."

 a) Large upscale chain hotels have a history of working with travel agencies, and paying hefty commission on their sales - which is often not at all the case with smaller independent hotels.